Best disease is an inherited retinal disease, which causes macular degeneration and loss of central vision, visual acuity, and color perception.

 Genetic counselors are excellent resources for discussing inheritability, family planning, genetic testing, and other related issues.

 Living with Best Disease

 There are many services and accommodative and assistive resources available to people and families with Best disease.
-Visit the Foundation’s Living and Thriving pages to learn about many of these resources.
+Visit the Foundation’s Low Vision Resources page to learn about many of these resources.
 A low vision specialist can help recommend the resources that are right for you.

 Genetic testing is available for Best disease.
 It helps confirm the diagnosis and the risk of passing the condition from parent to offspring.
 It also helps with attaining an accurate diagnosis.
 A patient with an accurate diagnosis is in a better position to understand which emerging treatment approaches and clinical trials are most appropriate for them.